 One mistake people make with these filters, aside from using tap water to rinse media, is that people will squeeze in as much media as they can, particularly stuffing floss or sponges to the point that water flow is greatly reduced, thus making the filter weaker.

 Instead, give the mechanical filtration some wiggle room.
 If the lid has pressure pushing against it by the media and there is no visible space on top or under the mechanical media, then there is too much.

 Filter Media Bags

 These make filter maintenance easier, especially filter media that need to be rinsed off and conveniently kept together, such as:

-These small and tall bags are meant for Hang On the Back (trickle) filters, but if filled 1/3rd of the way, can fit perfectly in a box filter.
+These small and tall bags are meant for Hang On the Back (trickle) filters, but if filled 1/3 of the way, they can fit perfectly in a box filter.

 Cheap cutoff pantyhose work just as well.

 Suction cups that are meant to hold airline tubes can help keep the box filter in place, especially if it doesn't hold heavy media like gravel or ceramic rings, as the filter will float thanks to the air pump.
 These suction cups are particularly useful to those with air stones, ensuring the air stone is kept at the bottom of the filter (the lower, the more suction).